 All student health matters and student health records are maintained with complete confidentiality in the student’s personal chart in the UPMC Chautauqua Occupational Health office

 All incoming students are required by the New York State Department of Health to have a pre-entry physical examination prior to starting their clinical year.
 Successful applicants will be sent a physical form prior to the start of the clinical year and it is the responsibility of the student to have the form completed by their university’s health center, family physician or make arrangements with UPMC Chautauqua’s Occupational Health physician.
 All costs incurred are the responsibility of the student.
-The examination includes general student health assessment information, written proof of Rubeola and Rubella vaccinations and Tuberculosis skin test(s).
+The examination includes general student health assessment information, written proof of Rubeola, Rubella and Covid-19 vaccinations and Tuberculosis skin test(s).

 Incoming students are also required to have a drug screen during the first week of classes.
 Performed free of charge through UPMC Chautauqua’s Occupational Health Department, students must be found negative for substance abuse to continue in the program.